juxt/tick/docs/cheatsheet.md

 js/Date => `inst`

-otherwise the same as java.time
+otherwise all camel-case equivalents of java.time names

 # Dates and Times